apnadkarni/blt/doc/vector.rst

   numbers or a vector name.

 *vecName* **simplify** *x* *y* ?\ *tolerance*\ ?
-  Reduces the number of points in the vector using the Douglas-Peucker line simplification algorithm, first selecting a single line from start to end and then finding the largest deviation from this straight line, and if it is greater than *tolerance*, the point is added, splitting the original
+  Reduces the number of points in *vecName* using the Douglas-Peucker line simplification algorithm, first selecting a single line from start to end and then finding the largest deviation from this straight line, and if it is greater than *tolerance*, the point is added, splitting the original